sensu/sensu-docs-legacy/docs/0.27/platforms/sensu-on-microsoft-windows.md

 ### Download and install Sensu using the Sensu MSI {#download-and-install-sensu-core}

+_NOTE: As of Sensu version 0.27 repository URLs have changed.
+To install or upgrade to the latest version of Sensu, please ensure you have updated existing configurations to follow the repository URL format specified below._

 1. Download Sensu from the [Sensu Downloads][1] page, or by using this link:

    [https://sensu.global.ssl.fastly.net/msi/2012r2/sensu-0.27.0-1-x64.msi][3]